 These factors feed into a rules-based model that outputs individualized recommendations.

-Sleep & Schedule Adjustment Logic
+Sleep and Schedule Adjustment Logic

 To reduce jet lag severity, the system creates a daily phase-shift schedule for each user.